ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.1 =
+* New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
+* New feature: New function `relevanssi_get_attachment_suffix()` can be used to return the attachment file suffix based on a post object or a post ID.
+* Minor fix: Improves the Oxygen compatibility.
+Now also the [oxygen] shortcode tags are removed.

 = 4.13.0 =
 * New feature: New filter hook `relevanssi_phrase` filters each phrase before it's used in the MySQL query.
 * New feature: Relevanssi can now add Google-style missing term lists to the search results.
 You can either use the `%missing%` tag in the search results breakdown settings, or you can create your own code: the missing terms are also in `$post->missing_terms`.
 Relevanssi Premium will also add "Must have" links when there's just one missing term.